 A FLIK representative can work with you to make sure your son's dietary needs are taken into account.

-An annual student lunch fee of $406, which equates to $2.50 per lunch, could be less than what your family may currently be paying for your son's lunch and a drink, and financial assistance is available for those whose need is demonstrated through Prep’s financial aid process.
+An annual student lunch fee of $430, which equates to $2.50 per lunch, is subsidized financial assistance is available for those whose need is demonstrated through Prep’s financial aid process.

 The cost will appear as a fee on your tuition bill and be paid according to the payment plan you choose for the 2016-2017 school year.
 Financial assistance is available for those whose need is demonstrated through Prep’s financial aid process.